wenzelm/slidr-sloppr/README.md

 Maximum error rate for SL tail matching (default: 0.09).
 The default error rate requires no mismatches for tails up to 10 bp total length and allows for 1 mismatch for each 10 bp additional length (0-10 bp: 0; 11-21 bp: 1; 22-32 bp: 2; 33-40 bp: 3).

 `-f <chr>`
+Feature ID field in GFF/GTF annotations used for counting reads.
+Read are counted against exons by default but if the genome annotations miss exon features, this option should be set to CDS instead.

+`-F <chr>`
 Meta-feature ID field in GFF/GTF annotations used for summarising read counts.
 Reads are quantified against gene annotations (gene_id) by default, but some genome annotations may require to set a different meta-feature ID, for example transcript_id.

 <a name="operonprediction"></a>